quantixed/imagej-macros/README.md

 Open all the nd2 files in a directory and save them as TIFF to another directory with `nd2SaveAsTiff.ijm`.

 Maybe you like to open a whole directory of images, look through them, closing the bad ones and leaving the good ones open.
 Perhaps you want to grab the list of good images so that you can come back to it later?
 Well, `PrintTitlesOfNiceImages.ijm` does this for you.

 --

-### Misc Macros

-Other macros that we use - but are not included in the update site - are found in the `misc` directory.

---